sureshseshamani/learn-ml/README.md

 # learn-ml
-first github repository for all machine learning code
+first github repository for all machine learning code .
+Adding some new lines to the readme file from desktop.